Chocolate Custard Cake

 Make Bailey's !Simple Syrup

-- Mix the water and sugar in a medium size saucepan and let it come to a boil.
+Mix 12 tbsp water and 12 tbsp sugar in a medium size saucepan and let it come to a boil.
 Let cool.
-Add liquor and mix thoroughly.
+Add 4 tbsp liquor and mix thoroughly.

-- Pour milk into a large pot.
-Split the vanilla bean lengthwise and scrape out the seeds with a knife.
+Pour 2 qts milk into a large pot.
+Split the 2 vanilla bean lengthwise and scrape out the seeds with a knife.
 Add the seeds and the vanilla pod into the milk.
 Let the milk come to a boil over medium heat.

-- While keeping an eye on the milk, in a separate bowl mix the corn starch, sugar and salt.
-Add the eggs and mix until smooth and no lumps appear.
+While keeping an eye on the milk, in a separate bowl mix 140 g corn starch, 455 g sugar and 1 tsp salt.
+Add 6 eggs and mix until smooth and no lumps appear.

 - Continuously mixing the egg and corn starch mixture, slowly pour 1/3 of the hot milk into it (this is called ‘tempering’).